 The swap goes: you have to send a letter to receive your pen pal’s address; someone else will also receive your address to send a letter to you.
-Ah the lovely circle of communication; you can send as many letter as you like to have as many pen pals as you want.
+Ah, the lovely circle of communication; you can send as many letters as you like to have as many pen pals as you want.

 It is honestly really addictive and the best part is because it is a paid membership, you are less likely to hear from creepy people.

 Postcrossing is a

 lazy man low commitment way to receive postcards from all over the world.